joshcanhelp/josh-to-11/content/md/post/33-i-learned-something-today.md

 In the end, if you don’t know exactly what you’re doing and there’s not a big risk in taking your time, maybe it’s better to explore as many options as possible and see which one fits the best.
 If it sucks and sucks and sucks and you’re not getting anything out of it, chances are that you’re not going to continue doing it indefinitely (and that’s a good thing).
 Save your tenacity for the IDEA itself, not the execution.
 If you know what you’ve got is gold and it’s not going anywhere then you’re probably barking up the wrong tree.
 If I decided it was my calling to make hip hop beats, a blog about it probably isn’t the best way to go (though it might be).
 If I wanted to make money off graffiti art, it’s not likely that handing out fliers at the hot club downtown would get me anywhere (though it might).

 There’s nothing wrong with trying something out… in fact, if you’re NOT trying out new things and exploring new markets, you’re definitely doing something wrong and probably selling yourself short.
 But you have to know when to bag it, when to try something else, when to stay true to your idea and just bark up a new tree.
 Staying true to yourself and staying true to your ideas means doing whatever is necessary.
 Plugging away over and over at something that isn’t going anywhere is doing a disservice to your talent and your product.

-If you need some help trying to find a new tree, [let me know. ](mailto:josh@joshcanhelp.com)